qutip/qutip/doc/guide/qip/qip-basics.rst

 =========

 There are a few useful functions associated with the circuit object.
-For example, the :func:`qutip.qip.QubitCircuit.propagators()` method returns a list of the unitaries associated with the sequence of gates in the circuit.
+For example, the :meth:`~qutip.qip.circuit.QubitCircuit.propagators` method returns a list of the unitaries associated with the sequence of gates in the circuit.
 By default, the unitaries are expanded to the full dimension of the circuit: